 Finally, it is essential to avoid plagiarism and to cite sources properly when writing about space debris.
 Plagiarism can undermine the credibility of the essay and can have serious consequences for the writer, so it is important to take the time to properly attribute any ideas, data, or other materials used in the essay.
 This might involve using footnotes or endnotes, creating a bibliography or works cited page, or following other citation conventions as appropriate for the assignment or discipline.
 By taking these steps, writers can help to ensure that their essays are well-researched, well-supported, and free of plagiarism.

-In conclusion, we have discussed various aspects of space debris and how to write an essay on this topic.
+In conclusion, writing about space debris is an important endeavor that can contribute to addressing this critical problem.
+By informing and educating the public, we can all work together towards a sustainable future for near-earth space.
+For those seeking assistance with their college assignment on this topic, there are reliable resources available to provide college assignment help.
 We explored the definition, types, and characteristics of space debris, as well as the Kessler Syndrome and the influence of the EyesOnTheSky team on this problem.
 We also outlined key considerations when writing about space debris, such as addressing technical concepts for a general audience, providing evidence and supporting claims, and avoiding plagiarism.

 It is essential to continue addressing the issue of space debris as it poses a significant threat to space exploration and the technologies we rely on.
 We need to raise awareness of this issue and encourage the development of regulations and accountability programs to prevent the growth of the cosmic junkyard.